 From our humble beginnings in 1967 in South Florida, our focus has never changed: serve clients better.

-Five decades ago, while at lunch in a South Florida deli, attorneys Mel Greenberg, Robert Traurig, and Larry J. Hoffman, saw an opportunity to establish a new breed of law firm for South Florida; one that mirrored a New York style firm.
+Five decades ago, while at lunch in a South Florida deli, attorneys Larry J. Hoffman, Mel Greenberg, and Robert Traurig saw an opportunity to establish a new breed of law firm for South Florida; a firm that mirrored a New York style firm.
 In 1967, they founded the law firm Greenberg Traurig Hoffman, a quality business law firm where client service and collaboration ruled.

-This new model was strong and scalable: deliver the quality of legal work to which substantial U.S. commercial clients were accustomed; truly listen to and work hand-in-hand with clients to help them achieve their goals (not simply drown them in legalese); and do so while offering a decentralized structure that would help them control their legal costs.
-This approach would also allow the new firm to develop substantial and long-term relationships with some of the top businesses in the region and, eventually, the world.
+This new model was strong and scalable: deliver the quality legal work of legal work to which substantial U.S. commercial clients were accustomed; truly listen to and work hand-in-hand with clients to help them achieve their goals (not simply drown them in legalese); and do so while offering a decentralized structure that would help them control their legal costs.
+This approach would also allow the new firm to develop substantial and long-term relationships with some of the top businesses in the region, and, eventually, the world.

 In the early 1990s, the consolidation of firms had started to take off.
-The firm developed and executed a strategy that would allow it to deliver the United States to clients at much better value through quality lawyers in the key growth, financial, and political centers in the United States.
-Clients no longer needed to hire two different firms for the same matter.
-Because matters were priced locally and with flexibility, they could take advantage of market differences when it came to budgeting.
+The firm developed a strategy that would allow it to deliver the United States to clients at much better value through quality lawyers in the key growth, financial, and political centers in the United States.
+Clients no longer needed two different firms for the same matter but because matters were priced locally and with flexibility, they could take advantage of market differences when it came to budgeting.

 The firm’s cultural strategy attracted the highly ranked attorneys, who were already perceived as leaders in their community.
 These individuals wanted to join a firm of positive people who valued working together and shared experience and clients for the benefit of all involved.